Alex Kirilloff Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners' 3.83 team ERA ranks fifth among all league pitching staffs.
+- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.85).

-- The Mariners allow the fourth-fewest home runs in baseball (100 total, 1.1 per game).
+- Mariners pitchers combine to allow the eighth-fewest home runs in baseball (103 total, 1.1 per game).

-- In his most recent time out on Saturday against the Detroit Tigers, the right-hander threw five innings, giving up three earned runs while surrendering four hits.
+- His most recent appearance came on Sunday against the Detroit Tigers, when the righty went five innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.